 Do: pack the electronics

 Not only will they help you through those long-haul journeys, but packing your electronics in carry-on luggage also ensures they are covered by your insurance if they’re lost, stolen or damaged.
-Under recent policy changes, some carriers may not allow some electronics in carry-on luggage.
-More on this later.

 Don’t: bury sensitive items at the bottom of your bag